 Many say marijuana is a natural way to alleviate symptoms of a variety of conditions, such as arthritis and chronic pain.
 A company called Cannabis Technologies announced recently that it’s in the process of developing a new cannabinoid-based therapy that will directly target arthritis.

 TIME magazine recently shared a story that the U.S. government is looking to purchase 12 acres of marijuana plants for medical research purposes.
-This could be good news for the tens of millions of Americans who suffer from arthritis, the nation’s leading cause of disability.
+This could be good news for the tens of millions of Americans who suffer from arthritis, the nation’s

 Marijuana has become more accepted by the mainstream as politicians and pop culture icons alike talk openly about its recreational and purported medical benefits.
 Presidents and senators have even admitted to experimenting with the drug in their youth.